numinit/flack/README.md

 ## Examples

 - Check out the example app in `apps/default.nix`
+- Run by either:
-- Run: `nix run github:NixVegas/flack -- --flake github:NixVegas/flack`
+    - `nix run github:NixVegas/flack -- --flake github:NixVegas/flack`
-- Clone, and `nix run`
+    - Cloning, and `nix run`
+- Browse to https://localhost:2019 and try an implementation of search.nixos.org in pure Nix